Richard Horton (editor): Iraq War

-Open letter for the People of Gaza
+Open letter for the people of Gaza

 In August 2014 The Lancet published an open letter for the people of Gaza, criticising Israel in the wake of the 2014 Gaza conflict.

 Horton responded to criticism of the letter by saying that it was "a smear campaign" and that he didn't "honestly see what all this has to do with the Gaza letter.
 I have no plans to retract the letter, and I would not retract the letter even if it was found to be substantiated".
 However, Horton subsequently came to Israel's Rambam Hospital for a visit and said that he "deeply, deeply regret[ted] the completely unnecessary polarization that publication of the letter by Paola Manduca caused".

-Professor Sir Mark Pepys wrote: "The failure of the Manduca et al authors to disclose their extraordinary conflicts of interest… are the most serious, unprofessional and unethical errors.
-The transparent effort to conceal this vicious and substantially mendacious partisan political diatribe as an innocent humanitarian appeal has no place in any serious publication, let alone a professional medical journal, and would disgrace even the lowest of the gutter press."
-In addition, Pepys accused Horton personally saying that "Horton’s behavior in this case is consistent with his longstanding and wholly inappropriate use of The Lancet as a vehicle for his own extreme political views.
-It has greatly detracted from the former high standing of the journal."
+Mark Pepys accused Horton of "wholly inappropriate use of The Lancet as a vehicle for his own extreme political views."
 In response, Horton said: "How can you separate politics and health?
 The two go hand-in-hand."

 Coronavirus pandemic

-Horton's initial response to the outbreak of Coronavirus was cautious, telling his Twitter followers on 23 January 2020 that COVID-19 probably "has moderate transmissibility and relatively low pathogenicity."
+Horton's initial response to the outbreak of COVID-19 was cautious, telling his Twitter followers on 23 January 2020 that COVID-19 probably "has moderate transmissibility and relatively low pathogenicity."
 But, as evidence came in from China, on 29 January, he said: "It must now surely be time to declare a Public Health Emergency of International Concern."
 And, on 31 January, he tweeted about "draconian measures that limit population mobility."

-By 7 March, Horton's was calling on the UK Government to "act more decisively.
+By 7 March, Horton was calling on the UK Government to "act more decisively.
 They must abandon their fears of the negative short-term public and economic consequences that may follow from restricting public freedoms."
 And, on 10 March, he called for the "urgent implementation of social distancing and closure policies."